Yahnich/yahnich.github.io/README.md

 - Nature's Call: Nature's Prophet covers himself with Treants that each increase his health by 550 and damage by 85/135/185/235/285/335/385 for 50 seconds.
 Every 10% maximum health Nature's Prophet loses, a Treant dies.
 - Wrath of Nature: Cooldown reduced by 25 seconds and destroys all trees within 450 units of Nature's Prophet.
 Adds a bounce for destroyed tree on the map.

+## Nyx Assassin
+- Removed Aghanim's Shard and Aghanim's Scepter
+- Replaced vanilla facets.
+- Nyxth Sense: Nyx's vision lingers for 2 seconds, as well as giving him the invisibility detection.
+- Mana Burn replaced by Mind Flare.
+Deals 750/1000/1250/1500/1750/2000/2250 magical damage.
+- Spiked Carapace no longer gives armor.
+- No longer has a default Ultimate ability.
+- +80 Agility talent replaced with a talent buffing Nyx Assassin's Ultimate Ability.

+## Myrmeleomorph
+- Nyxth Sense: Enemies within Nyx's detection radius take 10% increased damage from his abilities.
+- Impale: Impale afflicts enemies with a debuff for 6 seconds that causes Nyx Asssassin to take 25% less damage from them.
+- Mind Flare: Damage dealt is increased by 25% of the damage taken before reductions by Nyx Assassin from the target.
+- Spiked Carapace: While Spiked Carapace is active, deals 20% of the Spiked Carapace damage to units within 250 units of Nyx Assassin every 0.5 seconds, without stunning them.
+Increases while Burrowed.
+- Burrow: As it exists currently, but provides 7/11/15/19/23/27 armor and doubles Nyxth Sense radius and Nyx Assassin's vision radius.
+Bonuses scale with level now.
+- Talents: Vendetta Damage talent becomes -0.75 Burrow Cast Time.
+Lv 25 talent is Burrow 2s Invisibility Delay.

+## Libellumorph
+- Nyxth Sense: Nyx Assassin gains 25% evasion and 25% magic resistance against units in the detection radius.
+- Impale: Impale afflicts enemies with a 6s debuff that causes them to take 200/300/400/500 bonus damage from Nyx Assassin's abilities and attacks.
+- Mind Flare: Damage dealt is increased by 25% of the damage taken before reductions by the target from Nyx Assassin.
+- Spiked Carapace: Spiked Carapace's duration increased by 0.5 seconds and the same target can be affected by Spiked Carapace any number of times.
+- Vendetta: As it currently exists, but Nyx gains flying movement.
+- Talents: Lv 25 talent is Vendetta Debuff Breaks and Silences

+## Aulacimorph
+- Nyxth Sense: Damage dealt by Nyx's abilities to units within the detection radius drains 3% of the target's current mana and grants it to Nyx Assassin.
+- Impale: Units hit by Impale are infested for 12s, taking 40/60/80/100/120/140/160 damage every second, stacking independently.
+If the unit dies, the swarm move towards a random enemy unit within 900 units.
+Reinfesting resets the scarab's lifetime.
+- Mind Flare: Base damage increased by 100% and resets the duration of all debuffs and stacks applied by Nyx Assassin.
+- Spiked Carapace: While Spiked Carapace is active, any time Nyx Assassin gains or loses mana, he gains Barrier equal to 2x the Mana Spent (scales with ability power).
+- Parasitize: Nyx Assassin burrows into the target unit for 8/10/12 seconds.
+The unit changes to Nyx's team for the duration.
+While Parasitizing, Nyx Assassin's abilities consume the affected unit's mana instead of Nyx Assassin, unless they have no mana remaining.
+Additionally, Nyx Assassin's abilities always affect the target as if they were a targeted enemy, or as if they had triggered an ability.
+80/70/60s CD
+- Talents: Vendetta Damage talent becomes +2s Parasitize Duration, Lv 25 talent is Parasitize Grants Control of Unit

 ## Riki
 - Innate changed from Backstab to Cloak and Dagger, reworked as follows: Riki goes invisible after 4 seconds.
 The first attack made while invisible is a Backstab and deals double damage.
 - Backstab is still a basic ability.